 If protection for the design is required overseas, overseas applications must be lodged within six months of the New Zealand filing date.

-– Infinity IP owner Angela Searle is included in the
+You’re in safe hands– Infinity IP owner Angela Searle is included in the

 “The single largest source of intangible value in company is its Intellectual Property.” – Angela Searle